rahulkumarsah/gla-bcsc0001-2018/practice/questions/super_practice_set.md

-## Programming and debugging skills 1
+## Programming and Debugging skills 1

 * Correct the syntax errors in the following program.